Prefer watching a video tutorial? View our IMPORTRANGE Google Sheets guide here:

 And it makes sense, keeping in mind data security issues.

 But Google does allow you to access and use data from an external worksheet, as long as you have the right permission and access.
-It provides this facility through its IMPORTRANGE function.
+It provides this facility through the IMPORTRANGE Google Sheets function.

-If you’ve ever seen an IMPORTRANGE function call before, you might have felt intimidated by the (seemingly) sheer length and complexity of it.
+If you’ve ever seen Google Sheets IMPORTRANGE function call before, you might have felt intimidated by the (seemingly) sheer length and complexity of it.

 The function takes two parameters: